Skip to main content

 Carnival divides its cancellation policy based on whether the final payment has been made or not.

-For cruisers cancelling prior to final payment, there is no penalty to cancel unless you booked your cruise with a specific promotion with a non-refundable deposit and/or fare.
+If you are cancelling your cruise before you have made your final payment, there's no penalty unless you booked your cruise with a specific promotional rate with a non-refundable deposit and/or fare.

 Once you reach 55 days until your cruise, you are subject to paying 50% of the total fare or the standard deposit, whichever is greater.
 At 29 days, the penalty increases to 75% of the total fare or the standard deposit, whichever is greater.

-Carnival offers several promotions, which can be a great money saver for cruisers; however, it is important to know that they come with additional terms and conditions, which can affect the cancellation policy and make your rate less flexible.
+Carnival offers several promotions, which can be a great money saver for cruisers.
+However, it is important to know that they come with additional terms and conditions, which can affect the cancellation policy and make your rate less flexible.

 Early Saver